pytorch/rl/docs/source/reference/data.rst

 :class:`~torchrl.envs.ParallelEnv` will create buffers from these specs to communicate with the spawn processes.
 Check the :func:`torchrl.envs.utils.check_env_specs` method for a sanity check.

-If needed, specs can be automacially generated from data using the :func:`~torchrl.envs.utils.make_composite_from_td` function.
+If needed, specs can be automatially generated from data using the :func:`~torchrl.envs.utils.make_composite_from_td` function.

 Specs fall in two main categories, numerical and categorical.